"Holding Court" John A. Macdonald Statue

 Our Community

-by Sharon, about 4 years ago
+by Sharon, over 5 years ago

 I have worked in many indigenous communities across Canada.
 I have learned about and witnessed the effects of inter generational trauma.
 I can tell you first hand that the statue is a trauma trigger for some in our community.
 Commemorating this man does harm.
 It does not belong on our Main Street.